An Easy Buttermilk Pie recipe that yields a sweet pudding like custard center like a chess pie with a crunchy top like creme brûlée in every bite!

 Add the rest of ingredients and make sure the filling is smooth.

 Pour into a pie shell.
-(Store-bought it fine, but if you want to make your own I have one here on these blueberry tarts!)
+(Store-bought it fine, but if you want to make your own I have one here for the best homemade flaky pie crust!)

 Can making a pie be any easier?